how to become a neurologist

 Step 6: Get registration and authorization

 Registration with the relevant State Medical Council is a must in India.
 The Medical Council of India legalizes your practice as a neurologist.
-The application process requires you to submit several official papers.
+The application process requires you to submit several official documents.
 It includes medical degree proof, identity, place of living, and registration costs.
 After verification, you receive a registration number from the MCI.
-This you will have to provide on all prescriptions and official papers.

 The aspirants can be well on their way to establishing a prosperous career as a neurologist in India.
 They can work in reputable public and private hospitals like AIIMS and others.
-A neurosurgeon with strong entrepreneurial skills can establish a Neuro Clinic themselves.
+Neurosurgeons with strong entrepreneurial skills can establish neuro clinics themselves.

 Limitless learning.
 Limitless Earning with Chegg